raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 [^vite-esm]: In dev, Vite serves your source over native ES modules and transforms each module on demand as the browser requests it, rather than bundling the app up front.
 See [Why Vite](https://vite.dev/guide/why) and [Features](https://vite.dev/guide/features). oj's default `oj dev` follows the same unbundled model.

 [^vite-prebundle]: Dependencies are the exception to that on-demand model: in dev [Vite](https://vite.dev) pre-bundles them up front (esbuild through Vite 7, [Rolldown as of Vite 8](https://vite.dev/blog/announcing-vite8)), collapsing the many files inside a package into a few requests.
 It is on by default and discovers deps by crawling your source.
-See [Dependency Pre-Bundling](https://vite.dev/guide/dep-pre-bundling) and [Dep Optimization Options](https://vite.dev/config/dep-optimization-options). oj's equivalent is its experimental, flag-gated partial bundling.
+See [Dependency Pre-Bundling](https://vite.dev/guide/dep-pre-bundling) and [Dep Optimization Options](https://vite.dev/config/dep-optimization-options). oj's equivalent is the experimental partial bundling described above, behind a flag.

-[^vite-cache]: Vite transforms each app module lazily on request and does not persist that work across restarts, so a warm start re-transforms your source.
-This is the long-standing [Persistent Cache request (vitejs/vite#1309)](https://github.com/vitejs/vite/issues/1309); Rolldown in [Vite 8](https://vite.dev/blog/announcing-vite8-beta) is adding module-level persistent caching, so the gap is narrowing.
+[^vite-cache]: Vite transforms each app module lazily on request and doesn't persist that work across restarts, so a warm start re-transforms your source.
+This is the long-standing [Persistent Cache request (vitejs/vite#1309)](https://github.com/vitejs/vite/issues/1309).
+Rolldown in [Vite 8](https://vite.dev/blog/announcing-vite8-beta) is adding module-level persistent caching, so the gap is narrowing.